Second MP loses Labour whip over membership of WhatsApp group

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A second MP has lost the Labour whip over his membership of a WhatsApp group containing offensive comments, after a minister was sacked for his involvement.
+A second MP has lost the Labour whip over his membership of a WhatsApp group containing offensive comments, after a minister was sacked following messages he sent to the chat.

-Oliver Ryan, who was elected to represent the Burnley constituency last summer, had been under investigation over the remarks and was due to meet the chief whip on Monday.
+Oliver Ryan, who was elected to represent the Burnley constituency last summer, had been under investigation over his involvement in the chat and was due to meet the chief whip on Monday.

-It comes after former health minister Andrew Gwynne apologised for “badly misjudged” comments he made in the group, as he left the Government and was suspended from the party at the weekend.
+It comes after former health minister Andrew Gwynne apologised for “badly misjudged” remarks he made in the group, as he left the Government and was suspended from the party at the weekend.

+Greater Manchester Police said that a “non-crime hate incident” had been recorded after the emergence of the comments.

+Mr Gwynne reportedly said that he hoped a 72-year-old woman would soon die after she asked a councillor about bin collections, and joked about a constituent being “mown down” by a truck.

+Mr Ryan is also said to have used an offensive nickname to refer to local Labour leader Colin Bailey.

+He became an MP in July and was previously a Tameside councillor.

-In a statement, a Labour spokesperson said: “As part of our WhatsApp group investigation, Oliver Ryan has been administratively suspended as a member of the Labour Party.
+In a statement on Monday, a Labour spokesperson said: “As part of our WhatsApp group investigation, Oliver Ryan has been administratively suspended as a member of the Labour Party.

 “As soon as this group was brought to our attention, a thorough investigation was immediately launched and this process is ongoing in line with the Labour Party’s rules and procedures.